When vacation bible school includes a slavery role play

 — Shannon Dingle (@ShannonDingle) June 7, 2019

 The curriculum was created by Group Publishing, one of the biggest Christian publishing companies in the country.
 The company has since updated the lesson plan and got rid of the controversial role-playing exercise, which they said was meant to engage with the story of Moses and the Israelites’ escape from Egypt.
-They also changed the lesson on Xhosa.
+They also changed the lesson on the Xhosa language.
 A few days after the criticism, Group posted an apology on its Facebook page with a link to download the revised exercises.

 “The intent was for children to experience the biblical story and appreciate how horribly the captive Israelites were treated under the Pharaoh,” Group president Thom Schultz said in a statement.
 “We understand the concern, and we apologize for the insensitivities.”

-The revisions excluded the exercise mimicking the Xhosa languageF; instead the students watch a video about the .
+The revisions excluded the exercise mimicking the Xhosa language; instead the students watch a video about it.
 It also includes changes to the role-playing exercise: Instead of explicitly instructing the students to pretend to be slaves and build mud bricks, the new lesson walks students through a series of physical exercises like jumping jacks, running in place, and carrying heavy books to highlight hard work.

 Despite these revisions, the incident has sparked conversation among church leaders about the lack of diversity both within the publishing company and among those writing and editing youth programs.
 According to Schultz, the Group’s staff reflects the community of Loveland, Colorado, where the company is based.
 The company is roughly 84 percent white, he said.